matthewjbetts/stable_roommates/README.md

 # Introduction

-A Perl implementation of Irving's algorithm for the stable roommates problem.
+Give a group of people who might want to talk to each other, how would you pair them up?
+We tried this by having initial 'speed dates', where people talk to about five random people for about two minutes each, and then put those five people in order of who they would most like to talk to for longer.
+We then paired them up, with several rounds of pairing, based on those preference lists using Irving's algorithm for the stable roommates problem:

 * http://en.wikipedia.org/wiki/Stable_roommates_problem
 * http://www.dcs.gla.ac.uk/~pat/jchoco/roommates/papers/Comp_sdarticle.pdf

-Unfortunately I haven't made much attempt yet to make it friendly for people other than me to use.
+This is implemented here in Perl in a program known as 'StableRoommmates'.
 Each person lists all the other people present that they would like to talk to, in order of preference.
 The algorithm then attempts a 'stable matching': to pair people up such that there is no pair where both members prefer another partner to the one they have been paired with.
 Such a pairing is not always possible.

+## Caveats / Expectation management

+* not everyone will get to speak to their preferred people
+* people can be paired with people not on their preference lists
+* I haven't made much attempt yet to make StableRoommates friendly or easy for other people to use

 ## Adaptations to Irving's algorithm implemented in StableRoommmates